naomi-lgt/naomi-lgt/README.md

 - 🧑‍🍳 [**Villa Rosa**](https://github.com/naomi-lgt/villa-rosa): a one page showcase website for a mock restaurant, made with React.

 ## Currently working on
+- 🎧 [**Spotify 98**](https://github.com/naomi-lgt/spotify-98): a Spotify clone made with React, Node.js and inspired by the UI of Windows 98.
 - 💜 [**Meeet**](https://github.com/naomi-lgt/meeet-react-js): a dating website based on geolocation made with React, React Redux and with Google Firebase.

 ...and many more to come!